U.S. to join effort to curb climate-warming emissions from shipping | Headlines

 Kerry told the conference that the United States will help deploy the technologies needed to rapidly reduce the sector's emissions.
 "The technologies that we need to decarbonize shipping are known to us so they need investment and they need to be scaled up," he said.
 "It's incumbent on all nations to send a clear signal to the industry so they will make those investments in the near future"

 European Union and British officials sent a letter to Biden in March urging the United States to address shipping emissions in its forthcoming climate plan under the 2015 Paris agreement and that responsibility for all ship emissions be split between the country of origin and country of destination.
-The United States is expected to announce its new goal, known as a Nationally Determined Contribution, ahead of the summit.
+The United States is expected to announce its new goal, known as a Nationally Determined Contribution, on Thursday.

 The Ocean Conservancy, a nonprofit environmental group based in Washington, called on the Biden administration to commit to its own zero-emissions goal by 2035, saying that under international law the country can require all ships docking at domestic ports adhere to a clean shipping standard.
 Jonathan Lewis, an attorney with environmental group the Clean Air Task Force, said having the United States engaged should help speed up efforts to make big changes in the sector.
 "We can decarbonize the sector by using zero-carbon fuels like hydrogen and ammonia, instead of dirty fuel oil, to power transoceanic vessels, but the shipping industry has been slow to make to the switch," he said.